openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 The `batchLibrary` field should match the distribution name from the setup.py file.
 In this example the field should be: `"batchLibrary" : "MyComponent"`.
-See [Packaging and Registering a Component](Packaging-and-Registering-a-Component/index.html) for details about the descriptor format.
+See the [Component Descriptor Reference](Component-Descriptor-Reference/index.html) for details about the descriptor format.